maca3545/da3018_vt21/story/the_story.md

 # A story in DA3018

-Two tomatoes were crossing a road, when one of them suddenly got run over by a truck.
+Two tomatoes were crossing a road, when one of them suddenly got run over by a taxi cab.
 Then the other tomato said: come on ketchup, let's go.
 Ketchup said: No, I can't.
 My legs are all mashed up now.
 Let's call sausage for help.
 Then the NY Cab Driver that drove over Ketchup said: "I'm drivin' 'ere!!"